Weak herbal products can easily enable

 6) Convenience vs. effectiveness: Clinicians must be thoughtfully aware of trade-offs.

-As discerning clinicians, first we work to uncover the truly potent TCM that will surely make a difference; only then, do we consider the convenience question.
-Above, we’ve pointed out some stark reality worth a clinician’s time in thought.
+As discerning clinicians, first we work to uncover the truly potent TCM that will surely make a difference; only after, do we consider the convenience question, e.g., strong tasting liquids vs. easy to take pills.
 We believe that when herbs are critically important in a treatment protocol, the discerning clinician and motivated patient would likely choose effectiveness over the ease of administration.

 7) A clinician should never stop updating a practice (no practice can afford to rest on its laurels).